tjohnsonII/tjohnsonII/README.md

 - 👀 I’m interested in web developement, computer networking, and coding.
 - 🌱 I’m currently learning Javascript.
 - 💞️ I’m looking to collaborate on web database developement, front end and back end developement.
+- I'm a recent graduate.
-- 📫 How to reach me tjohnson082083@gmail.com
+- 📫 How to reach me timothyallenjohnsonii@gmail.com

 <!---
 tjohnsonII/tjohnsonII is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.